alemart/encantar-js/docs/api/trackable-pointer.md

 How much this pointer has moved, in space units, since its tracking began.
 You can get the average speed of motion by calculating the ratio `movementLength / duration`.

+### movementDuration

+`pointer.movementDuration: number, read-only`

+The total time, in seconds, in which this pointer has moved.
+You can get the average speed of motion, excluding the times in which this pointer has not moved, by calculating the ratio `movementLength / movementDuration`.

 ### isPrimary

 `pointer.isPrimary: boolean, read-only`